max0x7ba/atomic_queue/README.md

 # atomic_queue
 C++14 multiple-producer-multiple-consumer *lockless* queues based on circular buffer with [`std::atomic`][3].

-The main design principle these queues follow is _simplicity_: the bare minimum of atomic operations, fixed size buffer, value semantics.
+The main design principle these queues follow is _minimalism_: the bare minimum of atomic operations, fixed size buffer, value semantics.

+These qualities are also limitations:

+* The maximum queue size must be set at compile time or construction time.
 The circular buffer side-steps the memory reclamation problem inherent in linked-list based queues for the price of fixed buffer size.
 See [Effective memory reclamation for lock-free data structures in C++][4] for more details.

-These qualities are also limitations:

-* The maximum queue size must be set at compile time or construction time.
+Fixed buffer size may not be that much of a limitation, since once the queue gets larger than the maximum expected size that indicates a problem that elements aren't processed fast enough, and if the queue keeps growing it may eventually consume all available memory which may affect the entire system, rather than the problematic process only.
+The only apparent inconvenience is that one has to do an upfront back-of-the-envelope calculation on what would be the largest expected/acceptable queue size.
 * There are no OS-blocking push/pop functions.
+This queue is designed for ultra-low-latency scenarios and using an OS blocking primitive would be sacrificing push-to-pop latency.
+For lowest possible latency one cannot afford blocking in the OS kernel because the wake-up latency of a blocked thread is about 1-3 microseconds, whereas this queue's round-trip time can be as low as 150 nanoseconds.

-Nevertheless, ultra-low-latency applications need just that and nothing more.
-The simplicity pays off, see the [throughput and latency benchmarks][1].
+Ultra-low-latency applications need just that and nothing more.
+The minimalism pays off, see the [throughput and latency benchmarks][1].

 Available containers are:
 * `AtomicQueue` - a fixed size ring-buffer for atomic elements.